 In this article: How to keep training material up to date for restaurant employees by implementing technology-based systems.

-If you’re managing a restaurant team, chances are that you’ve struggled to keep your new-hire training material up to date.
 While this can be a challenge in any industry, the restaurant industry is unique in that training is nearly constant (thank you, high turnover) and we hire a lot of entry-level employees who need thorough training.

 Hiring in the restaurant industry is challenging enough.
 Over the past few years, regular high turnover has been met with unprecedented pandemic and economic events that have left many restaurant operators chronically short-staffed.
 In an effort to simply keep their doors open, operators are often just trying to get bodies on the floor, even if that means shortening their training (or skipping It completely).